 The component selection determines the flavour.
 The selection I made is not based on “a sound” but what sounds right to me and allows the most information, music and detail, through.
 I like a big, lively, open and relaxed presentation and dislike hyped over-etched detail and sogginess.
 I guess these characteristics are all relative though.
 Virtually any component not made of pure materials sounds grainy, glary or both.
 So metallised capacitors are avoided (even in the PSU) as are plated wires where possible.
 Other than that, I have no real prejudice against component types.

-All coupling capacitors are film/foil polypropylene North Creek Crescendos.
+All coupling capacitors have been film/foil polypropylene North Creek Crescendos.
 Capacitor values were chosen for a very low LF rolloff.
 LF extension allows the size of the recording space to come through but it can cause problems further down the chain if either the record is warped or the cartridge is not damped when riding the odd ripple.
 The 6SL7 cathode bypass is a Black Gate Nx type.
 The RIAA caps are 500V 1% silver mica.
 The “lossy parafeed” 22u is a Black Gate VK type.
 Have yet to try a better model in this position.

 All PSU decoupling capacitors are Black Gate VK types and are again highly recommended and preferred to any polypropylene type I’ve tried as all are metallised in this size.
 The PSU 220+220u capacitors are Black Gate WKz types.